yanglab-emory/TIGAR/README.md

 	- `--hwe`: Hardy Weinberg Equilibrium p-value threshold (default `0.00001`) to exclude variants that violated HWE
 	- `--window`: Window size around gene transcription starting sites (TSS) for selecting cis-SNPs for fitting gene expression imputation model (default `1000000` for +- 1MB region around TSS)
 	- `--cvR2`: Take value `1` for evaluating training model by R2 from 5-fold cross validation (only output trained model if R2_CV < 0.005, default) or value `0` to skip this 5-fold cross validation evaluation (output trained model anyway)
+	- `--TIGAR_dir` : Specify the directory of TIGAR source code
 	- `--thread`: Number of threads for parallel computation (default `1`)
 	- `--out_dir`: Output directory (will be created if not exist)